ntbanks/hyperspace-demo/readme.md

 ### app-no-sidebar.py
 Set up with inputs at the top and the data displays/text below.
 > streamlit run app-no-sidebar.py

-Both can accept a theme argument with either "light" or "dark" as options:
-> streamlit run app.py -- --theme light
-dark is the default

-The extra set of "--" is so that streamlit ignores all of the args and they get passed straight to the python.\
-If the streamlit app needs an argument, like port, this will need to be removed and the theme will need to be set manually.

 ## Theming
 All of the streamlit interactive input componenets and most text options are automatically formatted.
 Below is the list of formatted text options:\